danteWei/CSCI-3120/CSCI 3120 A1/README.md

 be read into the program even when an alarm interrupt is triggered in the process.

+A sample usage would be:

+    $ ./A1Exec

+    a 5 2
+    b 3 5
+    c 3 4

+    //Program will print process transition imformation every X seconds
+    //And other information if HUP or USR1 interrupt is triggered

+    ^C
+    All memory space are freed, program will terminate in 3 seconds
+    $

+On another console:

+    //Get the pid of A1Exec
+    $ ps ax | grep ./A1Exec
+    //A1Exec porcess ID will be presented here, let's say the pid is 1234

+    //Trigger HUP interrupt
+    $ kill -s HUP 1234

+    //Trigger USR1 interrupt
+    $ kill -s USR1 1234

+    //If you want to kill the process forcibly
+    $ kill -KILL 1234

 Return Codes:
 --------
 There are some functions that return integers as their return codes, if the